edward130603/BayesSpace/README.md

 representation into "sub-spots", for which features such as gene expression or cell type composition can be imputed.

+## System requirements

+### Operating system

+BayesSpace has been built and tested on the following operating systems:

+* Linux: Ubuntu 18.04.4 LTS (Bionic Beaver)
+* macOS: 10.14.6 (Mojave), 10.15.6 (Catalina)
+* Windows: 10, Server 2012 R2 Standard

+### Software dependencies

+BayesSpace requires R 4.0 and Bioconductor 3.11.
+Specific package dependencies are defined in the package DESCRIPTION and are managed by the Bioconductor and devtools installers.

 ## Installation

 BayesSpace has been submitted to Bioconductor.
 Until its availability there, it